Fast Fashion Industry: The Emerging Trend of Fashion Production

 1.1 What Is Fast Fashion?

-Fast fashion is the business model of duplicating ongoing catwalk patterns and high-design plans, efficiently manufacturing them for a minimal price, and rapidly carrying them to retail locations while the demand is high.
-Such a term is utilized conventionally to portray the quick design action plan results.
+Fast fashion is the business model of duplicating ongoing catwalk patterns and high-design plans, efficiently manufacturing them for a minimal price, and rapidly transporting them to retail locations when demand is high.
+The term is conventionally used to portray the quick design action plan results.

 1.2 When Did the Fast Fashion Industry Begin?